Find Your Optimal Teacher: Personalized Data Synthesis via Router-Guided Multi-Teacher Distillation: PerSyn

-where $\alpha$ balances the contribution of learnability and quality rewards.\footnote{Both rewards are normalized across teacher models before combination.} Finally, the teacher model corresponding to the response with the highest $\boldsymbol{r}(y_n, \theta)$ is selected as optimal.
+The overall reward of $y^{\mathcal{M}_n}_i$ for $\theta$ is then computed as a weighted combination of two aspects: where $\alpha$ balances the contribution of learnability and quality rewards.\footnote{Both rewards are normalized across teacher models before combination.} Finally, the teacher model corresponding to the response with the highest $\boldsymbol{r}(y_n, \theta)$ is selected as optimal.